-SDGs 2022 actions Objectives 4 QUALITY DUCATION Fostering youth education and employability (see page 166) Intesa Sanpaolo collaborates with over 60 Italian and international universities (in particular Oxford and Cambridge).
+DGs 2022 actions Objectives QUALITY EDUCATION Fostering youth education and employability (see page 166) Intesa Sanpaolo collaborates with over 60 Italian and international universities (in particular Oxford and Cambridge).
 In 2021, over 60 Agreements were signed and various partnerships all over Italy continued; more than 150 scholarships and research grants were also awarded to young students and researchers.
 The "Giovani e Lavoro" (Youth and Work) Programme, in partnership with Generation Italy, is geared towards the training and placement of 5,000 young people in the Italian employment market (3,000 in 2022-2025): over 7,500 young people (aged 18-29) submitted their applications in 2022 (over 31,500 since 2019); over 1,650 students were interviewed and over 770 trained/being trained through 30 courses in 2022 (over 6,800 students interviewed and around 3,000 students trained/being trained since 2019); around 2,300 companies involved since the launch of the Programme.
-Intesa Sanpaolo is the main sponsor of the "Generation4Universities" project, developed by Generation and McKinsey & Company, aimed at helping students in their last year of university to embark on successful professional careers.
+Intesa Sanpaolo is the main sponsor of the "Generation4Universities" project, developed by Generation and McKinsey &amp; Company, aimed at helping students in their last year of university to embark on successful professional careers.
 The programme that finished in July involved 100 students from 36 universities and 31 leading Italian companies as potential employers.
 As at 31 December, 54 internships were already up and running (5 at Intesa Sanpaolo).
 P-Tech, initiative in partnerships con IBM, aims to provide young professionals with training in the area of new digital skills: in 2022, Intesa Sanpaolo was also directly involved by delivering 3 webinars, 1 online three-day finance workshop and several mentoring meetings.
 Launch of the "School4life" project with careers guidance for young people who may risk dropping out from school.
 Intesa Sanpaolo has chosen to deliver its educational offer to more than 850 pupils in 14 middle schools.
-Through the "Tesi in Azienda" (Thesis in the Company) project, Inte 5 GENDER EQUALITY Inclusion and diversity management (see page 188) The most significant activities completed in 2022 include: constant breakdown by category and gender with respect to the total population.
+Through the "Tesi in Azienda" (Thesis in the Company) project, Intesa Sanpaolo supports student GENDER EQUALITY Inclusion and diversity management (see page 188) The most significant activities completed in 2022 include: constant breakdown by category and gender with respect to the total population.
 There are almost 15,000 female managers (executives and middle managers) in the Group, representing 29.1% of all female employees.
 Women managers account for 39.4% of all managerial staff (38.8% in 2021).
 60% of candidates were appointed to senior positions (first and second level reporting below the CEO) during 2022.
 The gender equality certification was obtained according to the criteria set out in the NRRP in Mission 5 "Inclusion and Cohesion" (Intesa Sanpaolo is the first large Italian banking Group to have obtained it for its commitment to diversity and inclusion).
 The "Female Leadership Acceleration" programme, a training and development process aimed at women managers, with the target of creating a community receiving customised management approaches in terms of growth and networking among participants, continued.
-The managerial discussion process on Inclusive Leadership issues aimed at people with roles of responsibility was completed (involving more than 6,600 people, i.e. the entire management cluster in Italy); the initiative is Launch of dedicated initiatives to ensure diversity and inclusion are fully promoted. ~50% of women in new appointments to senior positions (1-2 organisational levels below the Managing Director and CEO).
+Launch of dedicated initiatives to ensure diversity and inclusion are fully promoted. ~50% of women in new appointment to senior positions (1-2 organisational levels below the Managing Directo and CEO).
 Fund for Impact, which allows the disbursement of loans to sections of society who find it hard to access credit despite their potential